|

 shake the log free of sailors, the

-triceratops, getting no more interest from
+Triceratops, getting no more interest from

-his adversary lumbers off.
+his adversary, lumbers off.
 Unable to

 hang on, all the

-sailors plummet into the chasm, save one,
+sailors plummet into the chasm, save one Kong can't shake.
+But

 his tenacity goes for naught as the enraged